nodejs/node/doc/api/timers.markdown

 ## setImmediate(callback[, arg][, ...])

-To schedule the "immediate" execution of `callback` after I/O events' callbacks and before timers set by [`setTimeout`][] and [`setInterval`][] are triggered.
+Schedules "immediate" execution of `callback` after I/O events' callbacks and before timers set by [`setTimeout`][] and [`setInterval`][] are triggered.
 Returns an `immediateObject` for possible use with [`clearImmediate`][].
 Additional optional arguments may be passed to the